pietrop/documentary-story-research--notes/smart-research-principles/reliable-sources.md

 # Reliable sources

 When you ask who might have already researched the topic, to asses reliability you need to find multiple sources.
-Using the Journalistic rule of 3: Cross checking with at least 3 sources.
+Using the Journalistic rule of 3: Cross checking with at least 3 **reliable** sources.

 ## 1 Start from a 'safe website':
 - Academic department website